bertreb/pimatic-calendar2/README.md

 The variable 'calendar-event' is created.
 This variable holds the info of the event title or description when an event is started.
 If you used the title condition in the rule the calendar-event will contain the title and if description is used, the variable will contain the descrption.
 After the event is stopped the variable is set to an empty string.

-To get a ical url from your google calendar follow https://support.google.com/calendar/answer/37648 under "See your calendar (view only)"
+To get a ical url from your google calendar follow https://support.google.com/calendar/answer/37648 under "See your calendar (view only)".
+If you use a calendar server with username/password authentication, you can use that optional feature.

 ----